Lyall's wren: Extinction

 Much of what is commonly assumed to be established knowledge about this species' extinction is either wrong or has been misinterpreted, starting with the account by Rothschild (1905) who claimed that a single cat had killed all of the birds.
-The research of Galbreath and Brown (2004) and Medway (2004) has uncovered much of the actual history of the bird during the short time that it was known to researchers.
+The research of Galbreath and Brown (2004) and Medway (2004) has uncovered much of the actual history of the bird during the short time that it was known to researchers, and concluded that the extinction of the bird was caused by hunting from an established population of feral cats, rather than from a single individual, and that it occurred over a period of a few years rather than over a single year as commonly recounted.
+Additional causes for the species' decline, such as hunting by human collectors and the clearing of native brush for construction, have also been debated.